-The identification of the specific type of stent implanted might be important in different clinical scenarios, mostly related to stent failure, as patients often undergo the intervention before the whole relevant information about previous procedures can be reliably collected.
-As different types of stents are associated with different mechanisms of thrombosis, it is critical to understand the pathophysiology underneath each case to implement the most appropriate treatment.
-First-generation drug-eluting stents (DES) were associated with hypersensitivity reactions resulting in inflammation and thrombosis16, 17, while 2nd-generation DES were not.
-In a recently-published case of very-late DES thrombosis, 3D-OCT enabled the identification of a 1st-generation DES and a 2nd-generation DES in the same vessel: the thrombosis was depending on the latter due to severe structural distortion4.
-The treatment could be then directed to the restoration of normal biomechanics, with no concerns about implanting more metal or polymer.
-The therapeutic plan would have been different if the thrombosis were dependent on the 1stgeneration DES4.
-Likewise, the most solid evidence to date about the treatment of in-stent restenosis (ISR) points out that switching to a different type of DES might be better than insisting on the same DES types.
-However the information about the restenosed DES is sometimes missing, due to incomplete reports or patients treated in another centre.
-A refined interventional cardiologist must know which type of stent is treating and the mechanisms that most likely triggered the stent failure.
-If this information is missing, it can be elucidated with standard OCT.
+the relevant information about previous procedures can be reliably collected.
+As different types of stent are associated with different mechanisms of thrombosis, it is critical to understand the pathophysiology underlying each case in order to implement the most appropriate treatment.
+First-generation drug-eluting stents (DES) were associated with hypersensitivity reactions resulting in inflammation and thrombosis^{16,17}, while second-generation DES were not.
+In a recently published case of very late DES thrombosis, 3D-OCT enabled the identification of a first-generation DES and a second-generation DES in the same vessel: the thrombosis was dependent on the latter due to severe structural distortion4.
+The treatment could then be directed to the restoration of normal biomechanics, with no concerns about implanting more metal or polymer.
+The therapeutic plan would have been different if the thrombosis had been dependent on the first-generation DES4.
+Likewise, the most solid evidence to date about the treatment of in-stent restenosis (ISR) indicates that switching to a different type of DES might be better than insisting on the same DES type5.